songgz/RiseSet-JS/README.md

 websites.

 [Jasmine](http://pivotal.github.com/jasmine/ "Jasmine") is used for unit testing this library and V1.1.0 of the standalone version is included in the `test` directory.
-Simple open the `riseset
+Simple open the HTML files in that directory to run the tests.

 ## Usage